twisteroidambassador/retroflect/README.md

 connecting from the reflect address.
 Neither the client nor the server will realize that the other party is running on the same system.
 Mission accomplished!

+## Known issues

+If a server port is shielded, any attempt to access it via the localhost address (`127.0.0.1:server-port`, `[::1]:server-port`, etc.) may also fail.
+This is because pydivert still uses WinDivert 1.3, and WinDivert only added the "loopback" filter in 1.4, so loopback traffic to shield ports are also filtered and dropped.
+Re-injecting loopback packets doesn't seem to work properly, either.